 - The Green, Dover (Dover) - Laid out in 1717, it was on the city of Dover's central square, known as The Green.
 It was here that Delaware voted to ratify the U.S. Constitution.

 - John Dickinson Plantation (Dover) - Home to John Dickinson, known as the "penman of the Revolution" because his writings helped inspire colonial opposition to Great Britain, this site was built in 1739 and located about 6 miles southeast of The Green in Dover.
 John Dickinson was also a member of the Continental Congress that wrote the Declaration of the Independence, and a delegate to the Constitutional Convention.

 What are the hours of operation and are there fees?

 Hours very site-to-site and seasonal.
 It is best to visit the "Operating Hours & Seasons" page for details about each site, and call the site manager ahead with questions about accessibility.
 The six sites are free to visit, but some special programs and tours require a small fee.

 Where are the NPS passport stamps located, and can I purchase, or use, an America the Beautiful pass?

-There are seven stamps for each of the seven sites, in addition to three stamps for the Underground Railroad Network to Freedom.
+There are six stamps for each of the six sites, in addition to three stamps for the Underground Railroad Network to Freedom.
 Since the park is fee-free, we do not sell America the Beautiful passes.
-The passes are available at Fish and Wildlife Refugee Areas in Delaware, and can be used at Old Swedes Church to waive the tour fee.
+The passes are available at Fish and Wildlife Refugee Areas in Delaware, and can be used at Old Swedes Historic Site to waive the tour fee.
 More information is available on our "First State Passport Stamps" page.